 - In the boy’s stockings, we put some little toys and fun things – but we also put items like a toothbrush and body wash.
 If you already have an extra toothbrush stashed in your linen closet – grab it and wrap it up.
 They have no idea when you bought it!

 - Start NOW!
 Start early – start stocking up on clearance items today.
 Buy what you can afford this week, and slowly start adding what you can.
 Buying what you can afford now will save you big bucks come December!
 Not only can you grab the best deals – but it won’t seem like such a hard hit on your budget.

-We have a tradition of having creating a special Christmas morning feast.
-It is not really anything more than fancy Sunday morning – but the way I display everything it makes it seem extra special.
+We have a tradition of creating a special Christmas morning feast.
+It is not really anything more than a fancy Sunday morning breakfast – but the way I display everything it makes it seem extra special.

 - Decorate the table!
 I like to have the table decorated and have it “set” once the kids go to bed.
 Little touches like these super inexpensive candy cane name cards – make the day feel so special.
 Combine that with a few other touches and you are golden! *These are so easy to make!

-- Grab a holiday themed plate or cup or straw. *Seriously, it is the little touches that makes it extra special* You can grab a Santa themed curly straw and cup at the dollar store.
+- Grab a holiday-themed plate or cup or straw. *Seriously, it is the little touches that make it extra special* You can grab a Santa themed curly straw and cup at the dollar store.

 - Use the decorations you already own to create a holiday tablescape.
 Here are a few Holiday tables that I have done over the years.

 - Grab some decorations off the tree to place on your table.
 The kids will be so busy with the gifts they will never notice the tree missing a few ornaments!

 - Use copy paper and make your own paper snowflakes